-The majority of the vehicles in the Lincoln Auto Club are from the dying and almost extinct breed of Australian car manufactures, Holden, Ford and Chrysler.
+The majority of the vehicles in the Lincoln Auto Club are from the extinct breed of Australian car manufactures, Holden, Ford and Chrysler.
 British marques are well represented as are the European and USA manufacturers.
 Due to the Prescribed Left Hand Drive Vehicles Conditional Registration Scheme, many of the American Vehicles within the Club remain as imported with left hand drive, and have not been converted.

 Member’s vehicles spread from Concourse Award winning, impeccably restored examples, to classic originality and reliable daily drivers, and range through sedans, wagons, coupes, convertibles, heavy vehicles and motorcycles.

 A Conditional Registration Scheme catering for the preservation and maintenance of historic and prescribed left hand drive vehicles has been operating in South Australia since 1992.
 Recently street rods that are aligned with the principles of historic integrity have been included in the scheme.

 On July 1st 2017, the Conditional Registration Scheme was updated and renamed the Club Registration Scheme.